 After you have survived the torture chamber, the secret court and the white lady, you have arrived in the 19th century, where you have to escape a serial killer of Berlin and fall into the unknown of the Freefall tower Exitus.
 The latter, however, is voluntary; those who are not free from vertigo can simply pass by.
 The scary visit to the Dungeon lasts about 70 minutes.

-- Daily: according to shows
+- regular opening hours: daily according to shows

 - Price Level: online from 15.10 Euro and more